-Alexa Collins Rides Her Bike In A Bra For Hot New Multi-Photo Update
+Alexa Collins Rides Her Bike In A Sports Bra For Hot New Multi-Photo Update

 Alexa Collins looked smoking hot in the most recent update that was shared on her Instagram feed.
 The January 20 post saw the model and social media influencer rocking a sporty-chic outfit.

-The post was composed of three new images that captured the babe enjoying the outdoors.
-In the first image in the series, Alexa straddled her bike as she posed in front of a bush full of vibrant purple flowers.
-She put one hand on the handlebar in front of her, and held an Adrenaline Shoc Energy drink in the opposite.
+The upload was composed of three new images which captured the babe enjoying the outdoors.
+In the first shot in the series, Alexa straddled her bike as she posed in front of a tall bush full of vibrant purple flowers.
+She put one hand on the handlebar in front of her and held an Adrenaline Shoc Energy drink in the other.
 Alexa looked over her shoulder with an alluring stare and pursed lips.

 In the next shot, the model had her figure turned in profile.
-She placed one hand on the seat behind her and held the can in the opposite, taking a sip of what was inside.
-The last image in the set captured Alexa with her chest facing the camera as she showed off her bombshell body in an all-black outfit.
+She placed one hand on the seat behind her and held the can in the other, taking a sip of what was inside.
+The last image in the set captured Alexa with her body turned to the camera as she showed off her bombshell body in an all-black outfit.

-On her upper half, Alexa wore a sports bra that left little to the imagination.
-The garment had thick straps that were tight over her toned shoulders, leaving her muscular arms on full display.
-It had a scooping neckline that plunged low into her chest, treating her fans to a great view of her ample assets.
-The fabric in the middle of her bust was ruched, drawing further attention to her chest.
-It had a thick band that was tight on Alexa’s ribs, cutting off and exposing her abs.
+On her upper half, Alexa wore a sports bra.
+The garment had narrow straps over her toned shoulders, leaving her lean arms on full display.
+It had a scooped neckline which plunged low into her chest, treating her fans to a great view of her ample assets.
+The center of the bra had gathered detailing, drawing further attention to her chest.
+It also had a thick band at the bottom, leaving her toned midsection on show.

 Within a few minutes of the update being shared, it has already garnered more than 7,100 likes and 40-plus comments.